CaioCohenAgileSolutions/practical-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+some of the features of the website uses a google cloud service, and I accidentally commited the environment file, so I had to disable the API KEY that you can find in this project.